Mabhanga/Syspro-mobile-qa/README.md

 All 4 tests pass against the live site (confirmed via `npx playwright codegen`):
 - Selectors for the mobile burger menu target Crocoblock/JetEngine's "Jet Mobile Menu" widget (`#jet-mobile-menu-...`), a separate menu structure from the desktop nav and footer.
-- The desktop nav test dismisses a cookie-consent banner before interacting, and uses a forced click on the "Careers" link since Playwright's mouse-move-to-click can break the "Insights" hover state mid-action.
+- The desktop nav test dismisses a cookie consent banner before interacting, and uses a forced click on the "Careers" link since Playwright's mouse move to click can break the "Insights" hover state mid-action.